Contraz/demosys-py/docs/source/quickstart.rst

 This can of course be used in creative ways to also override resources on purpose.

-For the effect to be recognized by the system we need to add it ``EFFECTS`` in ``settings.py``.
+For the effect to be recognized by the system we need to add it to ``EFFECTS`` in ``settings.py``.

 .. code-block:: bash